 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Mental Health Counselor salaries by education level in order to make a comparison.

-When the education level is Bachelor's Degree, the average salary of a Mental Health Counselor is 545,000 ISK per month.
+When the education level is Bachelor's Degree, the average salary is 545,000 ISK per month.

 While someone with a Master's Degree gets a salary of 855,000 ISK per month, 57% more than someone having a Bachelor's Degree degree.

-A PhD gets its holder an average salary of 1,430,000 ISK per month, 68% more than someone with a Master's Degree.
+People with PhD have an average salary of 1,430,000 ISK per month, 68% more than someone with a Master's Degree.